GRANDPARENTS

 My name my days my strife

-Then Ill ride upon the wings of
+Then Ill ride upon the wings of time

 And live an endless life